wei93/MajorFitting/README.md

 after we set up the environment for the Scrapy. we can run the application in the first directory of file by: scrapy crawl cragis -o items.json. (the cragis will indicates which spider document we will use and finally result the json type for the data )

 The code for crawler is in crawler folder.
+The output (comments of all departments in Texas A&M) is in RateMyProfessorsdata folder.

 ###Core Algorithms